jhpyle/docassemble/_docs/initial.md

 ---
 {% endhighlight %}

+You can also add video to help text using the `video` declaration.

-See the [modifiers] section for an explanation of how audio file references work.
+See the [modifiers] section for an explanation of how audio and video file references work.

 ## `def`